 How VPNs Actually Protect You

-A VPN creates an encrypted tunnel between your device and a server operated by the VPN provider.
-All your internet traffic flows through this tunnel, emerging from the VPN server rather than your device.
-It's like mailing a letter inside another envelope – anyone intercepting it sees only the outer envelope addressed to the VPN server, not your final destination.
+A VPN creates an encrypted tunnel between your device and a server that's run by the VPN company.
+All your internet traffic flows through this tunnel, but here's the key part – it comes out from the VPN server instead of directly from your device.
+Think of it like mailing a letter inside another envelope.
+If someone intercepts it, they'll only see the outer envelope that's addressed to the VPN server, not where you're actually trying to go.

-But VPNs do more than just hide your activities.
-They let you appear to be anywhere in the world, opening up content libraries, bypassing censorship, and avoiding price discrimination.
-That flight that costs $500 when you search from New York might be $400 when searched from another country.
-The same streaming service that offers 5,000 titles in the US might have 8,000 in Canada.
+But VPNs don't just hide what you're doing online.
+They actually let you appear to be anywhere in the world, which opens up tons of content libraries, gets you around censorship, and helps you avoid price discrimination.
+That flight that costs $500 when you search from New York?
+It might only be $400 if you search from another country.
+And that streaming service with 5,000 titles in the US could have 8,000 in Canada.

 The Evolution of VPN Technology